vis-kid/previewer/_posts/2016-06-24-Getting-Started-With-The-Asset-Pipleline.markdown

 ```
 ### CoffeeScript

-CoffeeScript is a programming language like any other but it sort of has that Ruby flavor of writing your JavaScript.
+CoffeeScript is a programming language like any other but it sort of has that Ruby flavor for writing your JavaScript.
 Through preprocessing, it compiles into plain old JavaScript that browsers can deal with.
 The short argument for working with CoffeeScript was that it helped to overcome some shortcomings that JS was carrying around.
 The documentation says that it aims at exposing the “good parts of JavaScript in a simple way”.
-Fair enough but lets have a quick look at a short example to see what we’re dealing with:
+Fair enough!
+Lets have a quick look at a short example and see what we’re dealing with:

 ###### JavaScript